brandtam/sanity-sveltekit-shopify-starter/README.md

 VITE_SHOPIFY_STOREFRONT_API_TOKEN="shpca_1234567890abcdefghijklmnopqrstuvwxyz"
 ```

-Note: You'll leave the Sanity Environment Variables as you set them in the prior step.
-Those are used by Sanity to connect to your Sanity project.
+Note: You'll leave the Sanity environment variables as you set them in the prior step.
+Those are used to connect to your Sanity project.

 ## Putting it all together